 Looking toward the future

 I think it’s very unlikely at this point that we’ll see a big push to let people have multiple Genies.
 With streaming and on-demand, there’s less of a need to record your own stuff.
 I do think that if there is a management change at AT&T, you might start to see some of that hobbyist mentality return, but it would be a long time coming.
 It’s unlikely to happen quickly.
 So no, you can’t create the system of your dreams with ten Genie 2 DVRs and seventy clients.
 But, there are other options out there if you want that kind of experience.
-Call us at 888-233-7563 and we’ll show you the ways we’ve developed to help you get the DIRECTV experience you really want.
+Email us at [email protected] and we’ll show you the ways we’ve developed to help you get the DIRECTV experience you really want.